 Newberry College offers an interest-free monthly payment plan through Nelnet Campus Commerce.
 Methods for payment are flexible and allow students and their families to pay a portion of their bill by check, cash, or credit card (MasterCard, Visa, Discover or American Express) to Newberry College and pay the remainder using the Nelnet program.
-Nelnet will accept payments for the 2021-2022 academic year beginning July 1, 2021.
+Nelnet will accept payments for the 2022-2023 academic year beginning May 10, 2022.

-Nelnet charges an enrollment fee for each term of \$52.00 to participate in their interest-free payment plan.
+Nelnet charges an enrollment fee for each term of \$52.00 to participate in their interest-free payment plan and a down payment at the time of set up.